CentreSecuriteIA/tricots/README.md

 3. The `new_log_file` function should be called at least once, and before each independent run of the LLM-app/agent.
 It tells TRICOT where to start logging the (possibly edited) messages.
 If not called, TRICOT will only edit the messages.
 4. The agent can be run as usual, without any modification to its codebase.

-Running this script with an otherwise defined agent will create three log files, `logs/task1.log`, `logs/task2.log`, and `logs/task3.log`, with the messages sent to the openai api, modified to ask the model to always answer in French.
+Running this script with an otherwise defined agent will create three log files, `logs/task1.log`, `logs/task2.log`, and `logs/task3.log`, with the messages sent to the OpenAI API, modified to ask the model to always answer in French.

 ### Structure of the log files

-The log files are in the [jsonlines](http://jsonlines.org/) format, with one json-encoded API call per line.
+The log files are in the [jsonlines](http://jsonlines.org/) format, with one JSON-encoded API call per line.
 Each API call is a dictionary with the following structure:
 ```python
 # One line of the log file = one API call
 {